Spread of COVID-19 in Venezuela

 Current vaccination status

-According to official WHO data, a total of 37.86 million vaccine doses have been administered as of January 20th, 2023.
+According to official WHO data, a total of 37.86 million vaccine doses have been administered as of May 5th, 2023.
+More recent data are not yet available to WHO.
 There are 22.16 million people who have received at least one vaccination (77.9 percent).
 The booster vaccination was received by 651,502 people (2.3 percent).14.29 million of these are considered fully vaccinated in Venezuela (= 50.2 percent).

 Weight and size